leeper/surveycourse/Lessons/Week5.md

       - Survey mode
       - Broader context or survey context
       - Concerns about respondent privacy
+    - What consequences do sensitive questions have?
+      - Item nonresponse
+      - Unit nonresponse
+      - Dropoff
+      - Misreporting
+      - Suspicion
+      - Others?

   - Activity: Sensitive questions from the respondent perspective
+    - Example with a volunteer:
+      - Have you ever in your life had a period of time lasting several days or longer when most of the day you felt sad, empty or depressed?
+      - Would you say you are for or against allowing child pornography because it's a from of free speech?
     - Pair activity
       - Read questions to one another, record your reactions to the question
     - Individual activity